robenkleene/development-references/unity/tutorials/unity-vr-game.md

 To create a destination reticle.

 1. Create a `Cylinder` under `SampleScene`, and rename it to `Teleport Reticle`.
 Remove the `Capsule Collider` component.
 Scale it down on all axes to `0.6`.
 Scale it down on the Y axis to `0.1`.
 2. Create a new material and rename it to `Reticle Base`.
-Ideally, this should be a color and transparent, but there doesn't appear to be a built-in shader with both those qualities, so setting `Shader > Unlit/Color` lets us set a color.
-Choose a blue for `Main Color`.
+Set `Shader > Universal Render Pipeline/Unlit`, set `Surface Type: Transparent`.
+Choose a blue for `Surface Inputs > Base Map`.
 3. Drag the `Teleport Reticle` to the `Right Teleport Ray > XR Interactor Line Visual: Teleport Reticle`

 Building and running now should show the reticle when hovering over a valid teleportation target